How to get rid of chemical odor from new furniture

 The use of air purifiers equipped with activated carbon filters significantly aids in alleviating unwanted scents in indoor spaces.
 These devices work by trapping volatile organic compounds and other pollutants, effectively capturing harmful particles released by various household items.

-See also How to remove smoke smell from wooden furniture
+See also How to get rid of large furniture items

 When selecting an air purifier, ensure that it specifically highlights the presence of an activated carbon filter.
 This type of filter excels at adsorption, pulling in and neutralizing gases and odors, making it particularly effective in environments with recent acquisitions.
 For optimal performance, consider the following specifications: